mshernandez5/coinaccount/README.md

 Please change the username and password to non-default values.
 After saving the new configuration, the changes will take effect after starting `vertcoind` (recommended, headless) or `vertcoin-qt` (graphical interface).

 Make sure to let the node fully sync before using CoinAccount.
-Also be aware that a withdraw request may fail if the node has not been running long enough, regardless of whether or not it has caught up with the blockchain.
+Be aware that a withdraw request may fail if the node has not been running long enough regardless of whether or not it has caught up with the blockchain.
 Without running long enough the node will not be able to provide fee estimates to CoinAccount which are essential to withdrawals.
 This is especially relevant to smaller coins which do not have a large volume of transactions to use as a basis for fees.

 ## MariaDB Configuration
 You will need to install MariaDB to run CoinAccount.
 For Linux users, it is available in the default repositories for most distributions.